 To qualify for Medicare you must be a citizen of the U.S. or have been a legal resident for at least five years.
 If you are age 65 or older and you/your spouse have worked for at least 10 years (40 quarters) or you have a disability, Amyotrophic Lateral Sclerosis (ALS) or end-stage renal disease (ESRD), you most likely qualify for Medicare.

 How Can I Save on Medicare in Alabama?

 You can save on Medicare by signing up for Part B as soon as you’re eligible.
 People who enroll late must pay a penalty every year.
 If you’re interested in buying Medicare Advantage, you can shop and compare Medicare plans for the best value.Find Affordable Health Insurance in Alabama

 Alabama State Health System Ranking

-- Alabama: Avoidable Hospital Use & Cost: 27
+- Alabama: Avoidable Hospital Use and Cost: 27

 - Alabama: Healthy Lives: 42